stanfordpython/python-assignments/assign3/README.md

 `ingredients.py` defined an `Ingredient` and `IngredientList` class.
 How useful are these classes?
 Could we simplify them?
 Make them act like other data structures?

 `recipe.py` defines the `Recipe` class and the `RecipeBook` class.
-They currently don't have any interested methods or functions.
+They currently don't have any interesting methods or functions.

 `recipes.json` is the JSON file containing a static dump of recipes.